tshea113/budget-board/README.md

 ## Getting Started

-This project is built and deployed using Docker Compose.
+This project is deployed using Docker Compose.
 You will need to create a `compose.override.yml` file with some configuration information.
 An example has been provided, and more details about the configurations are below.

 ### Configuration